 A social package.

 Organic Law on Occupational Safety (2019).
 The law obliges an employer to “develop consistent preventive measure politics, which shall consider working environment and working process specifications”.
-In order to organize implementation of objectives related to the occupational safety, the employer is obliged to have one or more occupational safety specialists or create occupational safety unit.
+According to the law, the employer is obliged to identify and register the high-risk, heavy, harmful and dangerous activities in relevant Register of Economic Activities (REA) and if any change of the registered data related to the commencement, implementation or termination of this activity and / or any other changes related to the such kind activity in the Register of Economic Activities will be required, employer has to apply to the LEPL National Agency of Public Registry subordinated by the Ministry of Justice of Georgia in accordance with the rules established by the legislation of Georgia.- In order to organize implementation of objectives related to the occupational safety, the employer is obliged to have one or more occupational safety specialists or create occupational safety unit.
 The employer who has 20 or less employees, can him/herself conduct duties of occupational safety specialist with condition that he has undergone accredited program.
 If the number of employees falls between 20 to 100, the employer is obliged to have at least one occupational safety specialist.
 In case of 100 or more employees, the employer is obliged to create occupational safety unit, which shall consist of at least two occupational safety specialists.
-The occupational safety specialist must meet the qualification requirements as specified in the Order (N1-25/N, 31.10.2018) of the Minister of MoILHSA
+The occupational safety specialist must meet the qualification requirements as specified in the Order (N1-25/N, 31.10.2018) of the Minister of MoILHSA.